2 Shares

 Keep the LMS Up-to-Date

 The users must install patches and update the software proactively to keep the on-premise LMS up-to-date.
 But the users are not required to maintain and update a cloud LMS.
 The LMS solution will be maintained and updated by the technical support team deployed by the vendor.
 Both trainers and learners can access the new and updated features of the LMS without any installation or updates.
-Also, most cloud LMS solution providers generally provide round the clock technical support for the users as part of the subscription plan.
+Also, most cloud LMS solution providers generally provide round-the-clock technical support for the users as part of the subscription plan.

 Mobile Optimization